antoinemrcr/vggish2Keras/readme.txt

-In order to convert the vggish model to tensorflow: copy the files in the audioset repo.
+In order to convert the vggish model to Keras: copy the files in the audioset repo.

 execute: